 Crawshay Stable Cottage is the slightly smaller of two fabulously equipped cottages where the owner has taken great care to make sure that they have thought of everything that visitors may need.
-With en-suite bedrooms, king sized beds and great kitchens.
+With one en-suite bedroom, plus a family bathroom, king sized beds and great kitchens.
 Each cottage sleeps 4 guests comfortably with two bedrooms with en-suite bathrooms and king sized beds.

 Now with a wonderful new Hot Tub for visitors to enjoy.